xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

         operators if ``DEFAULTOP`` isn't ``OR`` (which it isn't by default since 1.3.0).

+        Also since Omega 1.4.18, ``MORELIKE`` can be specified multiple times to find more documents like a specified set of documents.
+In earlier versions, only one of the values would be used in this case.

 RAWSEARCH
 	when set to non-zero value, this prevents TOPDOC being snapped to a multiple of HITSPERPAGE.
 Normally we snap TOPDOC like this so that